Updated: March 2022

 On Black Point Road in Ticonderoga is the Mossy Point boat launch, providing a large area of fishing access to Lake George the "Queen of American Lakes."
 There are also public restrooms — great for .

 Down at Bicentennial Park is the iconic La Chute Waterfall.
 Just across from the falls is a gentle slope to the water where you can cast a line and fish the river from a platform.
 At this park you can also see the historic covered bridge, take advantage of the dock to launch a canoe or kayak, and have a picnic!
 Be sure to stroll down the La Chute Trail to catch views of more falls upstream and if you are traveling with kids, there is a lovely playground.

 Right off of 9N in Crown Point is the Putnam Creek Fishing Access Area.
 After a short walk through some quintessential Adirondack greenery, you'll arrive at the creek for some peaceful fishing.

-Fish off the pier at the Lake Champlain Lighthouse located at the Crown Point Campground across the street from the Crown Point State Historic Site.
+Fish off the pier at the Champlain Memorial Lighthouse located at the Crown Point Campground across the street from the Crown Point State Historic Site.